 At left tackle, Muñoz was the total package of size, strength, athleticism, and technique.
 He revolutionized what it meant to be a powerhouse left tackle.
 In the passing game, Muñoz routinely shut down the game’s best defensive ends and outside linebackers with his quick feet and heavy hands.
 In the running game, he could wall off his man for two counts, pancake him, and rumble downfield to create chaos on the second and third levels.

 Thanks for reading Top-21 Offensive Lineman in NFL History!
 We hope you enjoyed what we put together here.
-If you are looking to place some bets on football, don’t miss out on our overview of the best football betting sites for US bettors.
-We also hold the best football betting apps in stock and can provide you with the latest betting odds for football.
+If you are looking to place some bets on football whilst keeping up with the latest football news, don’t miss out on our Football News page where we cover all the top leagues.